cheind/pytorch-blender/Readme.md

 Seamless integration of Blender renderings into [PyTorch](http://pytorch.org) datasets for deep learning from artificial visual data.
 This repository contains a minimal demonstration that harvests images and meta data from ever changing Blender renderings.

-Run

 ```
 python pytorch_sample.py
 ```

-this will render a set of images of random rotated cubes to `./tmp/output_##.png`, such as the following
+renders a set of images of random rotated cubes to `./tmp/output_##.png`, such as the following

 ![](etc/result.png)